andrewdmaclean/awesome-feature-flag-management/README.md

 - [Eppo](https://www.geteppo.com) - A next gen A/B experimentation platform that enables entrepreneurial culture.
 - [FeatureHub](https://www.featurehub.io) - A highly scalable cloud native platform serving features in near real time.
 - [Flagship](https://flagship.io) - Feature management and feature experimentation platform.
-- [Growthbook](https://growthbook.io) - An open-source platform to help companies make data-driven product decisions with feature flags and A/B tests. `TypeScript`
+- [Growthbook](https://growthbook.io) - An open-source platform to help companies make data-driven product decisions with feature flags and A/B tests `TypeScript`.
 - [Molasses](https://www.molasses.app/) - A suite of feature flag and A/B testing tools that allows your teams to ship code more often and with fewer incidents.
 - [Optimizely](https://www.optimizely.com) - An experimentation platform that helps developers build and run A/B tests on websites.
 - [PostHog](https://posthog.com) - An all-in-one, open source platform for building better products.